 TANSO-FTS-2 level-1b data are available since February 2019.
-The GOSAT-2 FTS L1A/L1B Product Description Document (Japan Aerospace Exploration Agency, July 2019, GST-18005) is available through https://prdct.gosat-2.nies.go.jp/documents/pdf/NIES_GOSAT-2 Product File Format Descriptions en 03.pdf
+The TANSO FTS-2 L1A/L1B Product Description Document (Japan Aerospace Exploration Agency, July 2019, GST-18005) is available through https://prdct.gosat-2.nies.go.jp/documents/pdf/NIES_GOSAT-2 Product File Format Descriptions en 03.pdf

-The quality of the retrieved CO2 and CH4 columns has been tested against ground-based observations, i.e. the TCCON network (Wunch 2011, 2015), and has shown to be of good quality.
+The quality of the retrieved CO2 and CH4 columns has been tested against ground-based observations (section 2.2.2) and has shown to be of good quality.
 The spectral bands showed some irregularities which required a shortened retrieval window (O2 A-band) and spectral intensity offsets for each of the bands.
 This in effect worsened the cost function χ^2 of the fits compared to similar GOSAT-1 retrievals and the estimated uncertainties of the species.
-However, comparison to TCCON observations showed that the retrieval products of both the GOSAT-1 and GOSAT-2 are of similar quality.
+However, validation with respect to ground based observations showed that the retrieval products of both the GOSAT-1 and GOSAT-2 are of similar quality.

-2.1 Other data
+2.2 Other data

-2.1.1 ECMWF model data
+2.2.1 ECMWF model data